microsoft/ai-at-edge/docs/_docs/0168_winml.md

 ---
-title: "Deploy an ONNX to a Windows device"
+title: "Deploy an ONNX model to a Windows device"
 permalink: /docs/winml/
 excerpt: "Deploy a custom vision model to a Windows device"
 variable: